I love writing about food, sustainability, and urban agriculture.

-The bag has a large contingent of possible users: in 2003, the UN calculated that slums made up one third of the world's urban population.
+The bag has a large contingent of possible users: In 2003, the UN calculated that slums made up one third of the world's urban population.
 In slums, plumbing and sanitation are nonexistent, and human waste leaches into the drinking water, becoming a huge health hazard.
-The bag has so far been used in in Kibera, one of the largest slums in the world, located outside of Nairobi, and in Haiti after the 2010 earthquake when sanitation infrastructure was interrupted.
+The bag has so far been used in Kibera, which is located outside of Nairobi and is one of the largest slums in the world, and in Haiti after the 2010 earthquake when sanitation infrastructure was interrupted.

 Wild fish stocks are being rapidly depleted.
 Oceans are fished at unsustainable rates, to the point that some scientists think certain populations won’t ever recover.
 Now half of the fish we buy in the grocery store is farmed, and these farms can pose their own environmental hazards.

 The design can vary somewhat.
-In the pictures to the right, you can see that in the Growing Power system the plants and fish tanks are separated and the water is circulated between them.
-In the floating raft system below, the plants are right on top of the fish tank.
+In the photo above, you can see that in the Growing Power system the plants and fish tanks are separated and the water is circulated between them.
+In the floating raft system shown below, the plants are right on top of the fish tank.

 If the aquaponics tank is located in a greenhouse, the water serves an extra service as “thermal mass.”
 Water holds heat better than air, so at night when outdoor temperatures drop, the water retains heat from the day longer and releases it slowly, mitigating nightly temperatures in the greenhouse.

 See more aquaponic designs and learn how to build a system yourself at Backyard Aquaponics!

 These cookers are mainly promoted for use in developing countries, but some people like to use them in their backyard for a little cookout.
 Solar Cookers International is a small non-profit based in Sacramento dedicated to bringing solar cooker technology to rural developing world areas.
 See their informative National Geographic video below.